jstrieb/hackernews-button/README.md

 There are a few ways to support this project.

-Most importantly: show your support by starring the project and following me on GitHub.
-These things motivate me both to focus on this project instead of others, and to keep sharing what I make with other people.
+Most importantly: star this repository and follow me on GitHub.
+These things motivate me to to keep sharing what I build, and they provide validation that my work is appreciated.
 In the same vein, please consider sharing the project on platforms like Reddit and Twitter.

 Stars on GitHub also help me gauge who is making use of the project – since I do not include tracking or analytics in this or any project, I have no idea how many people use what I build unless they deliberately take action to notify me.
 If GitHub is not your style, reach out to me on my [contact page](https://jstrieb.github.io/about/#contact) and say "hello" instead!

 If you are insistent on spending money to show your support, I encourage you to make a generous donation to the [Electronic Frontier